Surfshark vs Proton VPN: which VPN is better?

 IP and DNS leak protection | Yes | Yes |

-Both VPNs provide airtight digital protection.
-They are considered some of the most secure VPNs on the market.
-Utilizing these services masks your activities with virtually-uncrackable AES-256 encryption and reliable Secure Hash Algorithms (SHA).
+Both VPNs provide strong digital protection and are considered some of the most secure VPNs on the market.
+Utilizing these services masks your activities with virtually uncrackable AES-256 and ChaCha20 encryption and reliable Secure Hash Algorithms (SHA).

 A few key differences between Surfshark and Proton VPN make it challenging to define which is superior in overall security.

 For starters, Surfshark is based in the Netherlands, a member of the Fourteen-Eyes alliance.
-They have, however, conducted an independent audit of its logging policy (by Deloitte auditing firm).
-Plus, Cure53 reviewed its browser extension and server infrastructure.
+They have, however, undergone numerous independent audits.
+Deloitte performed an audit of Surfshark's logging policy while Cure53 reviewed its browser extension and server infrastructure.
 Speaking of which, the entire network runs on RAM-only server hardware, which can be considered a huge boon regarding data integrity.

 On the flip side, Proton VPN operates from Switzerland, an undisputed haven if you’re looking for absolute confidentiality.
 Moreover, a third party (SEC Consult) thoroughly audited the no-logs policy.
 And if you’re curious about details, you’re free to look through the code because everything is open-source.